top of page

 The first step in freezing blackberries is to individually freeze them.
 Freezing blackberries separately on a tray is my preferred method because it allows the blackberries to be removed from the freezer individually instead of in one large frozen chunk.

-Freezing blackberries is done by placing the blackberries on a baking sheet and placing them into the freezer to freeze for 2 to 4 hours.
+Freezing blackberries is done by placing the blackberries on a baking sheet with a silicone mat and placing them into the freezer to freeze for 2 to 4 hours.
 You can check the blackberries by eating one.
 If it is soft then keep freezing.
 If it is frozen all the way through then it is time to store them.

 Label the storage bag with the date and contents before you add the fruit.
 Since it is still flat at this point it makes it easier to write on.
 Trust me, once it is full it is difficult to legibly label it.